aferdina/Thesis_Onboarding/README.md

 One of the main reasons for using Git(-hub) is that it greatly simplifies the collaboration of multiple developers on a project.
 One hurdle, however, is files that exist only to configure a single developer's project environment.
 These are typically created by development environments like Xcode or Android Studio, and they store things like the last file opened or the configuration of individual panels (subwindows) in the development environment.
 So that these settings are not taken over by other developers but each can keep his own settings, there is the possibility in Git to exclude certain files from commits in general.
 Ignoring files takes place in Git through a simple listing in a text file called ```.gitignore```.
 For a python project the ```.gitignore``` file must include [these](https://stackoverflow.com/questions/3719243/best-practices-for-adding-gitignore-file-for-python-projects) items.
 Important: Depending on the operating system (Linux, MacOS, Windows) the file (contents of the file) looks different.

 # Writing a thesis
 ## Latex
 The thesis will be written in [Latex](https://de.wikipedia.org/wiki/LaTeX).
 [Visual Studio Code](#useful-visual-studio-code-extensions) is recommended as the editor for Latex.
 An introduction to Latex is [here](https://www.youtube.com/watch?v=-HvRvBjBAvg).
 Using macros and including libraries, the format of a Latex file can be customized.
 [Here](https://www.youtube.com/watch?v=331YxgOJUGw) are a few examples.
 ***
 **Challenge**
-- [ ] Eröffne mit Freunden ein Github Repository zu einer Vorlesung und verwendet Latex gemeinsam, um schwierige Beweise der Vorlesung zu texen.
+- [ ] Open a Github repository of a lecture with friends and use Latex together to text difficult proofs of the lecture.
 ***
 ## Stil
 # Technical Contents